6 Linear mixed models III

 (Intr)

 The estimates of the fixed effects are practically the same.
-Note that the model does detect a small correlation of 0.10, despite being actually zero.
-This is just a result of sampling error (if we calculate the uncertainty of the correlation coefficient, it would be substantial).
+Note that the model does detect a small correlation of about -0.12, which is smaller than the true correlation value we assumed in the data generation.

-1. We can generate the profile plot for the correlated model (we already did it for the uncorrelated model):
+1. We can generate the profile plot for the correlated model:

 pr01 <- profile(lmm1b)